megvii-research/pytorch-gym/README.md

 >
 > --cuda: train this task using GPU
 >
-> —test: testing mode
+> --test: testing mode
 >
-> —resume <file pash>: load model from the path
+> --resume <file pash>: load model from the path

 ## Contributors